-Generally, Title Loans do not require a credit check and therefor will not affect your credit score.
-Additionally, most title lenders do not report the loan to credit bureaus, so the transaction will not help or hurt your credit score.
 This is not the case for all title loans.
 To understand how a title loan can affect your credit score, you need to understand the different factors that make up the score.
-And, how a title loan can have an affect on each of those factors.
+Additionally, it is important to understand how a title loan can have an affect on each of those factors.

 How Credit Score is Calculated

 To understand how a title loan might affect your credit score, we need to look at how credit scores are calculated.
 Credit scores are calculated based on the following key factors:

 - Hard Inquiries

 - Payment History

 There are three primary credit bureaus, each has a slightly different way of calculating scores.
 The affect Title Loans have on your credit scores will be similar regardless of the minor differences in how scores are calculated.